CodingMilitia/Blog/_posts/2018-11-16-aspnet-006-from-zero-to-overkill-configuration.md

 date: 2018-11-16 19:00:00+01:00
 layout: post
 title: "Episode 006 - Configuration - ASP.NET Core: From 0 to overkill"
-summary: "In this episode we take a look at configuration in ASP.NET Core, the possible sources, how to read from them, the options pattern (and how to avoid it), wrapping up with development time secrets."
+summary: "In this episode we take a look at configuration in ASP.NET Core, the possible sources, how to read from them, the options pattern, wrapping up with development time secrets."
 image: '/assets/2018/11/16/aspnet-core-from-zero-to-overkill-e006.jpg'
 categories:
 - fromzerotooverkill